 Disadvantages of Crowquill Nibs

-Another disadvantage of this nib for some people is that it’s not great for calligraphy beginners.
+It’s also important to note that this nib isn’t great for calligraphy beginners.
 To use it effectively — for calligraphy, at least — you should have a good handle on how to effectively use pointed pen nibs.
-Otherwise, you’ll find it to be finnicky and unenjoyable!
+Otherwise, you’ll find it to be finicky and unenjoyable!

 Best Crowquill Nib Inks

-The crowquill nib’s delicate tip means that it is most compatible with watery inks like iron gall and walnut.
+The crowquill nib’s delicate tip means that it is most compatible with watery inks like iron gall.
 You will likely find inks like sumi and India to be too thick, which will lead to ink flow issues.

 See It in Action